-Whether you like it or not, when it comes to selling artwork, the size of your art really does matter.
+Whether you like it or not, when it comes to selling artwork, the size of your art really matters.
 But what size of art sells best?
 Should you make your art big and bold or pocket-sized?

 Here’s the reality.